 The accuracy of sepsis tools depends on the cohort of children that they are used in.
 The COVID-19 pandemic provided a unique lens to explore the true impact of sepsis screening challenges.
 With the combination of lockdown and parental fear of infection with SARS-CoV-2, there was an unprecedented drop in attendance to a large children’s emergency department.
 Presentations dropped to 48% from April to September 2020 when compared same time period the year before.
 Although there was a 49% reduction in the percentage of children triggering the sepsis tool in 2020, the proportion of children admitted increased.

 Febrile children can pose a real challenge to clinicians in the Emergency Department.
-Identifying and trying to predict those at high risk of severe or invasive bacterial infection is particularly important as there are enormous implications for altering the course of their illness and resource allocation and research initiatives.
+Identifying and predicting those at high risk of severe or invasive bacterial infection is important as there are enormous implications in altering the course of their illness as well as resource allocation and research initiatives.

-There are many clinical scores, but their predictive performance for poor outcomes in undifferentiated febrile children has yet to be discovered.
+There are many clinical scores, but their predictive performance in undifferentiated febrile children has yet to be discovered.